 EARLY BIRDS SAVE $200

 The regular rate for this training is $1195.
-Reserve your spot by 21st August 2020 to lock in a price of $995.
-A standard $200 deposit will be required at the time of registration on the Love Yoga website.
+Reserve your spot early to lock in a price of $995.

 “She taught me to teach prenatal yoga, not just modified yoga for pregnant women.”